bcelary/google-takeout-downloader/README.md

 # Google Takeout Downloader

 A tool for downloading Google Takeout archives that uses the archive page view (`takeout.google.com/manage/archive`) to download files one by one.
-Authentication is manual and requires user interaction, with possible re-authentication prompts during the process.
+The initial login requires manual authentication (including 2FA when prompted), but subsequent re-authentication prompts can be handled automatically when `GOOGLE_PASS` is configured (via `.env` file or `--prompt-password` flag).
 The tool verifies file sizes upon completion but cannot check integrity since Google doesn't provide checksums.

 ## Setup